All Articles

 Nutrition: Build a Better Plate

 • Add more whole foods: Focus on incorporating more fruits, vegetables, whole grains, lean proteins and healthy fats into your meals.
 These provide essential vitamins, minerals and fiber that processed foods lack.
+Desi options like palak (spinach), karela (bitter gourd), and daal are excellent choices.

 • Practice mindful eating: Eat slowly, pay attention to hunger and fullness cues and avoid eating in front of screens.
 This simple practice can reduce overeating and improve digestion.